realityexpander/How_to_program_from_ground_up/04-DataStructures.md

     - 2 bytes (16 bits) can represent signed -32768 to 32767
     - 4 bytes (32 bits) can represent signed -2147483648 to 2147483647
   - "Floating point" numbers are usually represented in standard "IEEE 754" format
-    - Floating point is used to represent very large or very small numbers including fractional decimal numbers
+    - Floating point is used to represent extremely large or extremely small values including fractional decimal values.
     - Floating point is so named because the "point" can "float" to represent very large or very small numbers
     - 4 bytes (32 bits) can represent a floating point number value from -3.4E38 to 3.4E38
     - 8 bytes (64 bits) can represent a double precision floating point number value from -1.7E308 to 1.7E308